 Children who have experienced emotional abuse may continue to feel its effects into adulthood.
 These can include extremely low self-esteem, negative relationships, and other physical or mental health effects.

 Support and resources are available for people who experience emotional abuse.
 People can reach out to an organization, helpline, or healthcare professional.
-If a person feels that they are in any immediate danger, they can call 911.
+If a person feels that they are in any immediate danger, they should call 911.